k0vl/cs291a_project1/README.md

   Then there is Ruby execution, which is slow.
 From the Cloudwatch logs, each instance was handling 16-17 requests per second during the middle of the test.
 16 * 8 * 200 = 25600 requests at -c 256, so this account's for 8301/25600 ≈ 1/3 of the response time.

-  API Gateway and AWS inner network probably also contributed, also they cannot be mesaured easily.
+  API Gateway and AWS network probably also contributed, although they cannot be measured easily.

   Lastly, some of the difference may be due to the fact that it wasn't a static page, and so it cannot be cached by, say, CDN.